 - The eggs are collected via the Transvaginal ultrasound aspiration method where an ultrasound probe is inserted into the vagina to identify follicles and the eggs are collected from the follicles through a thin needle connected through a suction device.Procedure takes around 15 -20 min.

-- These eggs are kept in a nutritive liquid and incubated 0
+- These eggs are kept in a nutritive liquid.

 - A semen sample needs to be given on the day of egg retrieval.

 - The semen is put through a high-speed wash cycle to find the healthiest ones.